 “Drs.
 Gershenwald and Papadopoulos and their nurses and staff are phenomenal,” Rachel says.

 Dr. Gershenwald still calls to check on her periodically and informed her of Texas legislation banning tanning beds for those under age 18.

-Rebuilding brick-by-brick In February, Rachel celebrated five years of being cancer-free.
+In February, Rachel celebrated five years of being cancer-free.
 Since her melanoma diagnosis, she’s endured many challenges -- multiple surgeries, permanent nerve damage and divorce.

 But despite the difficulties, she feels blessed to have the opportunity to rebuild her life as a mom, business-owner, half-marathon runner, soon-to-be wife and, most importantly, melanoma survivor.
 She refuses to live in fear and tries to live a life full of promise with no regrets.

 “The biggest thing cancer has done for me is encourage me to go for it,” she says.
 “Whatever it is you want to do in your life, just go for it.”